eagle840/killercoda-labs/terraforminter/step4.md

 and run

 `terraform init`{{exec}}

+Terraform will prompt you to move the state to the backend postgres database

+And you have now stored your state on the postgres backend.

 for those that are interested, you can connect to 'adminer' docker container on port 8088 {{TRAFFIC_HOST1_8088}} and view the sql db with the terraform data: